 Most TENS units offer a range of strength and pulse settings, each of which targets different types of muscles and different types of pain.
 It’s worth experimenting with settings on your TENS unit to see which are most effective for you.

 How do you use a TENS unit?

-Good skin connection is required because without it the electric current won’t pass through your skin.
-You might feel a surface single, a sharp shock, or nothing at all with a poorly placed electrode.
-Use the provided electrode gel, on clean skin for the best connection.
+Good skin connection is required because without it, the electric current won’t pass through your skin.
+You might feel a surface tingle, a sharp shock, or nothing at all with a poorly placed electrode.
+Use the provided electrode gel on clean skin for the best connection.
 Cleaning your skin with a washcloth and applying while your skin is slightly damp can also help improve connection.

 You should only apply a TENS electrode while the unit is off, preferably before the electrode and wire are attached to the unit.

 You’ll also want to place the electrodes directly on the muscle.
 Feel with your fingers until you can identify the sore area, and distinguish between the muscles in the area.
 Make sure you’re applying it to the correct muscle, and at a thicker area of the muscle.
 That way you’re safely stimulating the correct areas.